Monday, January 23, 2012

 P: Kids are very dangerous.

 At the end of the interview, I was talking with Pau aboutthe reason I was in Spain.
 His wife was a teacher and for a month they hostedan English teacher like me in their home while she was looking for anapartment.
 The girl turned out to be someone that I met the year before in oneof the smallest cities in Spain, Albacete.
-It was a weird coincidence, but Isuppose it makes sense that it would happen in the presence of some post worldleaders.
+It was a weird coincidence, but it sort of makes sense that it would happen with these guys in the post-world.

 published on thebomberjacket.com